idevesh/idevesh/README.md

 <div align="center">

-### Show some ❤️ by starring some of the repositories!
+### Show some ❤️ by starring some of the repositories 😀!

 </div>